Dash-Ratcliffe/dash-ratcliffe.github.io/_writeups/TwoMillion.md

 ```
 After decoding, we now have our invite code and can sign up.

-## Initial Foothold
+## Exploitation & Initial Foothold

-We now have our initial foothold on the site - we have an account with access to the dashboard.
 We will now begin our act of exploitation to bypass security controls.\
 Upon inspecting the dashboard, there is an interesting endpoint `/home/access` which allows you to generate a VPN for your user via an API.\
 Accessing `/api/v1` allows us to enumerate all the available API endpoints which provides us with incredibly useful information regarding admin API endpoints:
 ```json